n1299cb/Impulcifer-Atmos/README.md

 makes core functionality testable without a running interface.
 For more details see [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).

+## Configuration

+Processing options such as headphone EQ or room correction are controlled via the `config.py` module.
+The `settings` object holds the default values which can be tweaked programmatically before calling any processing functions.
+Command line tools read these defaults as well, so adjusting `settings` allows changing behaviour without editing multiple scripts.

 ## Installing
 Impulcifer is used from a command line and requires some prerequisites.
 These installation instructions will guide you through installing everything that is needed to run Impulcifer on you own PC.